Withdraw from DMZ Bases

 As a result, American Army Generals quietly sabotaged the LPP.
 The simplest part of the LPP was a transfer of wartime command responsibility from American Generals to South Korean Generals.
 This was supposed to happen in 2007, but was pushed forward to 2012, and postponed again until 2015.
-In 2012, American Army Generals demanded another delay, claiming that South Koreans Generals are still too immature to handle such responsibility, but the 2015 remains as the date Americans Generals lose control.
+In 2012, American Army Generals demanded another delay, claiming that South Koreans Generals are still too immature to handle such responsibility.

 Delaying the LPP agreement to withdraw American troops from bases near the DMZ is another tactic.
 While a few small U.S. Army bases have closed, three large bases near the DMZ remain full.
 Since the expansion of Camp Humphreys began in 2006 to accommodate all units north of Seoul, the only large camp starting to close is the highly visible 8th Army headquarters complex at Yongsan in Seoul.
 However, Army Generals want to keep a big base in Seoul to influence leaders.
 Soon after the LPP was signed, they began spending millions of dollars expanding a small former U.S. Air Force facility known as K-16, adjacent to the Seoul military airbase, to include a command post "Tango."